 OK!
 Let’s get to how to make a dried fruit garland (real garland).

-If you’re wondering what to do with the stuff you find on nature walks with kids, you’ll love this nature inspired garland!
+If you’re wondering what to do with the stuff you find on nature walks with kids, you’ll love this nature inspired garland or easy mobile for kids!

 We hung our primitive dried fruit garland in our homeschool room (in the pictures) and really enjoyed it all year.